GotoFinal/blog/_posts/2017-10-08-java-default-hashcode.md

 //  narrowOop:32 unused:24 cms_free:1 unused:4 promo_bits:3 ----->| (COOPs && CMS promoted object)
 //  unused:21 size:35 -->| cms_free:1 unused:7 ------------------>| (COOPs && CMS free block)
 ```
-We can see that there is few bits for hash, but this same bits are used by biased locks!
+We can see that there are few bits for hash, but this same bits are used for biased locking!
-What is biased locking?
+But what is biased locking you may ask?
 ```
 Enables a technique for improving the performance of uncontended synchronization.
 An object is "biased" toward the thread which first acquires its monitor via a monitorenter bytecode or synchronized method invocation; subsequent monitor-related operations performed by that thread are relatively much faster on multiprocessor machines.
 ```
-So it is just nice optimization made by JVM if mostly only one thread is synchronizing on given object, as JVM can skip many additional
+So it is just a nice optimization made by the JVM if mostly only one thread is synchronizing on given object, as then JVM can skip many additional
 checks and reduce amount of overhead for simple cases.
-So if we use identity/default hashcode then we will lose that feature for given object, this is something worth to remember!
+So if we use the identity/default hashcode then we will lose that feature for given object, this is something worth to remember!

 But now, what is that hashcode?
 After some digging I found that we can actually control what it is, let's try run this simple code:
 ```java